KaranShah1/gestational-diabetes-prediction/narrative.md

 # 2. Methodology
-In the initial phase of our study, we delved into the Fetal Life Dataset, comprising 26 sheets and 60827 rows.
+In the initial phase of our study, we delved into the startup Dataset, comprising 26 sheets and 60827 rows.
 After isolating the pertinent 16 columns for our analysis, we encountered a significant imbalance in the data, with 60795 instances (99.95%) classified as False and only 31 instances (0.05%) as True.
 Consequently, recognizing the need for a more balanced dataset, we transitioned to a similar dataset available on Kaggle.

 ![image](https://github.com/IST407-707/707-group-project-KaranShah1/assets/65769054/f7e360bf-c901-4a44-8d5e-27c1a3f0bfce)